Skip to main content

 Hence, unscrupulous car-sales people have been known to wind back the clock in order to maximise profit on a vehicle.
 However, the flip side of that coin is that unsuspecting customers can often end up paying top dollar for something that’s only a couple of junctions short of a scrap heap.

-So, it pays to know what to look for.
+So, it pays to know what to look for to avoid buying a clocked car.

 Car being clocked